emqx/cloud-docs/en_US/rule_engine/rule_engine_events.md

 # Event Topics

-The Rule of Data Integration provides several event topics available for FROM clause.
+The Rule of Data Integrations provides several event topics available for FROM clause.

 | Event topic name | Explanation |
 | ---- | ---- |